IEE-TUGraz/Conda-Activation-Scripts/README.md

   - When executing it from terminal, use ```source activate_environment_unix.sh```
 - _For Pros_: Activate your own environment

 In the now opened command line, you can use the activated environment.
+The working directory will be the **parent folder** of the script.